Pre-Professional: July 1-12, 2019

 Graham Technique – Rosemary James and Wendy Chiles

 Graham technique is derived from the work of American modern dance pioneer, Martha Graham.
 These classes provide dancers with an understanding and experience of the basic movement principles of contraction/release and spiral, beginning in the body’s centre and radiating into its extremities.
 One of the most dramatic of modern dance techniques, the Graham movement vocabulary has tremendous power and expressive potential.

 Ballet classes consist of classical ballet work particularly designed for contemporary dancers, emphasizing principles of functional anatomy and movement flow in combination with musicality, physicality, strength, and aesthetic expression.
 Students will improve skills in areas such as fast footwork, quick changes of direction, speed, agility, port de bras, and elevation.
 The individual attention and positive, focused atmosphere in the classes enable dancers to make substantial advances in their technical work.

 Horton technique, based on the work of Lester Horton, is a rigorous, powerful and demanding discipline.
 It utilizes lateral torso movements and a dynamic attack, building increasingly difficult movement sequences.

-Repertory – Darryl Tracy and Julia Sasso
+Repertory – Rosemary James, Julia Sasso, and Darryl Tracy

 In repertory, dancers learn valuable performance skills, and are prepared to become the most versatile of instruments as professional dancers.
 Repertory is an exciting, challenging, and tangible way for dancers to prepare for the profession.
 In this highly dynamic and physically demanding class, dancers will expand their performance potential, their interpretive skills, and their power of expression.